 - The review process takes a minimum of 1 to 2 weeks.

-- Students with a bachelor’s degree will only be granted loan and work-study eligibility upon approval of their appeal.
+- Students with a bachelor’s degree will only be granted a loan and work-study eligibility upon approval of their appeal.

 - Your academic plan only follows your program(s) of study according to your appeal submission.